coder/coder/docs/platforms/kubernetes/deployment-logs.md

 ## Prerequisites

-`coder-logstream-kube` works with the [`kubernetes_deployment`](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/deployment) terraform resource, which requires the `coder` service account to have permission to create deploymnets.
+`coder-logstream-kube` works with the [`kubernetes_deployment`](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/deployment) terraform resource, which requires the `coder` service account to have permission to create deployments.
 For example if you are using [helm](https://coder.com/docs/v2/latest/install/kubernetes#install-coder-with-helm) to install Coder, you should set `coder.serviceAccount.enableDeployments=true` in your `values.yaml`

 ```diff
 coder: